mrjanczak/puzzle_solver/README.md

 ![load](img/load.png)

-After physically checking if the element fits, the user confirms the selection by building a puzzle map (visible in the puzzle.md file)
+After physically checking if the element fits, the user confirms the selection by building a puzzle map (visible in the puzzle.md file) with id of each puzzle (number of piece and after dot number of edge)

 ```txt
 |    |       1 |       2 |       3 |       4 |       5 |       6 |       7 |       8 |